 In November 2017, the Commonwealth Government selected German shipbuilder Lürssen as the international design partner for $3.5 billion Offshore Patrol Vessel (OPV) Program, which will see the replacement of the fleet of Patrol Boats currently in service for the Royal Australian Navy.
 The program has commenced in South Australia to build the first two vessels and will continue in Western Australia in 2020 to build the remaining 10 vessels.

-The work in Western Australia will be split between Henderson-based shipbuilding Forgacs Marine and Defence (a subsidiary of Civmec) and Austal, and is expected to create 400 jobs.
+The work in Western Australia will be executed by Henderson-based shipbuilding Forgacs Marine and Defence (a subsidiary of Civmec) and is expected to create 400 jobs.

 Lürssen established its first Australian office in Henderson, Western Australia, last year.